giantswarm/docs/src/content/getting-started/cloud-provider-accounts/aws/index.md

 ---
+linkTitle: AWS
-title: "Prepare an AWS account to run Giant Swarm clusters"
+title: Prepare an AWS account to run Giant Swarm clusters
-description: "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters."
+description: This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters.
-type: page
-weight: 100
+weight: 10
-tags: ["tutorial"]
 user_questions:
   - Where can I find the AWS account ID to use for running a installation?
   - Where I can find the AWS account ID to run workload clusters?